The Madera Community College Center Nursing - LVN program is accredited by the Board of Vocational Nursing and Psychiatric Technicians.

-- Application: Admission applications for the vocational nursing program can be obtained from the Admissions & Records Office at the MADERA CENTER ONLY or by clicking on the following link: LVN Admission Application
+- Application: Admission applications for the vocational nursing program can be obtained from the Admissions & Records Office at the Madera Community College Center or Online Here.

 In the packet the student will find the required application, forms, and admission requirements.
-Completed packets are accepted on an ongoing basis in the Admission & Records Office at the Madera Center.
+Completed packets are accepted on an ongoing basis by appointment with the nursing counselor at the Madera Community College Center.

 - Minimum requirements for admission to the vocational nursing program: